iamselimj/iamselimj/README.md

 - **September 2024**: Participated in the Piscine (Coding Bootcamp) @ Campus 19 in Brussels.
 - **Since October 2024**: Official student @ 19 (member of the 42 network).

-I'm excited to see where this adventure will take me in the next two years.

 Thank you for your interest in my journey!

 💻 Happy Coding!